echo2echo/Count-Lines-of-Code/README.md

 	$ ./count_lines_of_code.pl --type=PHP

 There is now support for counting .shtml and .htm files along with vanilla .html files.
-Use flag --type=HTML
+Use flag --type=HTML for each variation

 For example, to count lines of all HTML files in a directory and each subdirectory